 “Sloat’s Landing”: The Events of July 7, 1846

 The United States was a strong, brash nation in 1846.
-During the previous fifty years the country had obtained a vast territory from France, asserted itself once and for all against the British and established the border with Canada.
+During the previous fifty years the country had obtained a vast territory from France, asserting itself once and for all against the British and establishing the border with Canada.
 Forced resettlement of indigenous populations cleared the way for waves of white settlers.

 From the original thirteen states, primarily along the eastern seaboard, the United States pushed westward through Kentucky and Tennessee, Ohio, Indiana and Illinois.
 Twenty eight states now gazed westward across the prairies, mountains, rivers and deserts to the Pacific Ocean.
 They were looking at Alta California, part of the Republic of Mexico – and it blocked American access to military power and the lucrative international trade in the Pacific.

 Ten years earlier Texas had demonstrated Mexico’s weakness.
 President Polk’s foreign policy, known as “Manifest Destiny”, proclaimed that God’s Will was for the United States to expand from the Atlantic shores to the Pacific Ocean.
 Propelled by a strong nationalistic spirit, the prospect of war with Mexico seemed inevitable.